-Harry P. Selker, MD, MSPH is Executive Director for the Institute for Clinical Research and Health Policy Studies, Chief of the Division of Clinical Care Research and Director of the Center for Cardiovascular Health Services Research at Tufts Medical Center.
-He is also Professor of Medicine at Tufts University School of Medicine and Director of its Graduate Program in Clinical Research at the Tufts Sackler School of Graduate Biomedical Sciences.
+Harry P. Selker, MD, MSPH is Executive Director for the Institute for Clinical Research and Health Policy Studies, Chief of the Division of Clinical Care Research and Director of the Center for Cardiovascular Health Services Research at Tufts Medical Center, and is Professor of Medicine at Tufts University School of Medicine.
 His clinical practice is in the Pratt Diagnostic Center at Tufts Medical Center.

 In his research, Dr. Selker studies the factors that affect clinical care and its outcomes, and develops treatment strategies, decision aids, and computer-based systems for improving care.
 He is known for a series of studies of the factors influencing emergency cardiac care, including clinical, socioeconomic and gender issues, and is particularly known for the development of cardiac "clinical predictive instruments."
 These decision aids provide emergency physicians with predictions of their patients' key outcomes for real-time use in clinical care.
 Two of these, the ACI-TIPI (acute cardiac ischemia time-insensitive predictive instrument) and TPI (thrombolytic predictive instrument), are in electrocardiographs in use world-wide.